Safest Teeth Whiteners

 In this article

-Types of flipper teeth include:
+Types of flippers include:

-A flipper tooth is mainly supported by the frictional contact and surface tension between the acrylic base plate and gum tissue.
+A flipper is mainly supported by the frictional contact and surface tension between the acrylic base plate and gum tissue.
 However, the structure can be reinforced with fibers or metal wires for better support.

 Dental flippers are one of the most common types of dentures available.
 However, this type of prosthesis comes with advantages and disadvantages.